troyhacks/MoonLight/docs/moonlight/layouts.md

 ## Layout 🚥 Nodes

 Below is a list of Layouts in MoonLight.
 Want to add a a Layout to MoonLight, see [develop](https://moonmodules.org/MoonLight/develop/overview/).
-See also [Live scripts](https://moonmodules.org/MoonLight/moonbase/module/liveScripts/) to add runtime effects (🚧)
+See also [Live scripts](https://moonmodules.org/MoonLight/moonbase/module/liveScripts/) to add runtime effects.

 | Name | Preview | Controls | Remarks
 | ---- | ----- | ---- | ---- |